-- grant applications
+- Grant applications

-- grant amendments
+- Grant amendments

-- financial reportina
+- Financial reporting

-- program reporting
+- Program reporting

-- member recruitment and management.
+- Member recruitment and management

 Grantees and applicants should have a unique login account for each necessary staff member. eGrants account information should not be shared among staff.
 The grantee administrator user role has the responsibility of determining who at your organization has access.
-You can access eGrants via egrants.cns.gov.

 If you need assistance with eGrants, visit the AmeriCorps.gov Contact Us webpage.
-Please notify your Portfolio Manager of any outstanding Hotline tickets as they can escalate tickets on your behalf.
+Please notify your portfolio manager of any outstanding Hotline tickets as they can escalate tickets on your behalf.
 Be sure to include the Hotline ticket number in your communications.